Page 3 of 5

 The problem with defending yourself if you’re a ‘sensible person’ is firstly hesitation, which could be a part of not wanting to fight, being scared, not wanting to break your countries laws, not wanting to hurt someone or for other moral/ethical reasons, or you believe nothing is going to happen if the potential attacker hasn’t struck out yet or given you any reason to think they are yet.

 Which brings me onto something called pre-emptive striking.
 This is exactly as it sounds and has been used very successfully by some well known door security staff and law enforcement officers.
 The idea behind this is to essentially get the first strike/move in.
 This obviously has legal implications, as you are now basically the attacker and must be able to prove that you were at risk or physically threatened (take this part seriously there can be serious consequences for a pre-emptive strike, despite what I said about hesitation above).
-As a side note look up palm strikes/slaps on the internet.
+As a side note, using an open hand strike/slap rather than a fist may potentially be seen as less aggressive in an initial self defense move.

 As a side note, there are also a plethora of personal protection self defence products, which may or may not be legal in your country, but include things like, stun guns, maces, pepper sprays, gel/marker sprays, Kubotan keyrings, canes/walking sticks, personal alarms and alarms and surveillance camera’s for your home/property.